HorvathLab/NGS/RNA2DNAlign/data/README.md

 ## RefSeq (Human) exon coordinates from UCSC

 0. The human RefSeq exon coordinates (hg19) from UCSC are provided in the RNA2DNAlign/data directory and can be ussed as provided.
-Steps 1 and 2 can be used to recreate this file or for another organism or assembly.
+The following steps can be used to recreate this file or for another organism or assembly.

 1. Download BED format RefSeq human coordinates (hg19) from UCSC: